jlee1022/482-Group-Project/README.md

  <p align = "center">
   <img src = "calculations9.png" "width="500" height="140" style="margin:10px 10px">
 </p>
-After taking the inverse of the D matrix formed from the original Lagrangian, in Eq.#, we can represent the state vector model in the form of its derivative as shown:
+After taking the inverse of the D matrix formed from the original Lagrangian, Eq.10, we can represent the state vector model in the form of its derivative as shown:
  <p align = "center">
   <img src = "z_dot.png" "width="500" height="140" style="margin:10px 10px">
 </p>